Most Dachshunds, often called wiener dogs, have been afflicted by wet belly syndrome at one time or another.

-Note: the following is satire – a tongue and cheek description of “stubborn” dogs that don’t like to walk in the rain.
+Disclaimer: the following is satire – a tongue and cheek description of “stubborn” dogs that don’t like to walk in the rain.
 Although Wet Belly Syndrome is a funny name for the behavior, it is not a serious medical condition.

 It is suspected that the it has something to do with having short legs and riding low to the ground.

-Symptoms of Wet Belly Syndrome
+Signs and Symptoms of Wet Belly Syndrome

 You should always ask your vet if you are concerned that your dog has any of these other conditions. (ok, this part I’m serious about)

 - Walking at half speed….at best